 Online (Fall and Spring)

 This course examines key principles relevant to training and development.
 They include: the role of training in an organization, adult learning theory, needs assessment, training methodology, organizational support, resources and constraints, evaluation of training, and managing the training function.
 Issues that influence training implementation, such as ethics and interpretation, are also addressed.
 The online section of this course is taught using an asynchronous delivery format.

-Prerequisite: LAPT/EDUC 602 and consent of the ISD department.
+Prerequisite: LAPT/EDUC 602 and consent of the LAPT department.